Dibarra11/Pewlett-Hackard-Analysis/README.md

 ### Table 2

-Utilizing the DISTINCT ON function we removed the employee names whos names are repited on the table.
+Utilizing the DISTINCT ON function, we removed the employee names whose names are repeated on the table.

 ![image](Resources/2.png)

 ### Table 3

-Shows th amount of employees possibly retiring by department.
-The ORDER BY fucntion was utilized to display the count column in descending oreder.
+Shows the number of employees possibly retiring by the department.
+The ORDER BY function displayed the count column in descending order.

 ![image](Resources/3.png)

 ### Table 4

-indicates employees who are born after 1965, and meet the critery to be in the mentorship program.
-The DISCTINT ON function was utilized to sort the result of the table
+Indicates employees born after 1965 and meet the criteria to be in the mentorship program.
+The DISTINCT ON function was utilized to sort the result of the table

 ![image](Resources/4.png)